 View this post on Instagram

 - Make story books.
 Once they get the hang of drawing, introduce them to Word or other document creating pages.
-Let them write out stories and then add pictures to it.
+Let them write out stories and then add in pictures.
 My eldest was writing and selling his own books in second grade.
 Of course, those were hand written ones but I saw that he had a passion for writing while doing it.
 He was even making workbooks and science worksheets for himself.
 When he asked for screen time, I found he wanted to try writing these stories on Word.
-He could add pictures and voice notes to it.
-It was a complete new discovery for him.
+He could add pictures and voice notes to them.
+It was a completely new discovery for him.
 He loved the idea of how fun his books were becoming.
 If you are on Microsoft, use Notepad instead of Word.
 For Mac computers, Pages is very good.

 - Ask them to create Printables.
 I have been downloading printables for my children from sicnce they were 2.5 years old.
 We homeschooled for two years before each of them started school.
 D saw how I downloaded them from the internet.
 He wanted to make such printables on Paint.
 This gave me the idea that I could help him solve my problem.
 We started creating Chore charts, Reward charts, simple games and learning pages for the toddlers and preschooler.
 We made Play dough mats, quotes and greetings too.
 I was really surprised how he could teach himself on Photoshop and Illustrator to make those sheets.
 See, kids learn very fast!
 This Super Hero Star Chart was made by my son.

-- Teach them to Code.
-In the rapidly developing internet, learning to code has become so important.
+- Teach them to code.
+In our rapidly developing world, learning to code has become so important.
 Even toys come with simple coding instructions now.
 Teach your child to code by using various online programs like Scratch from MIT.
 There are many sites that teach your child do this.
 Teach them about solving problems and how coding is just simple math.
 My children love coding.
-The eldest has even done a course and gained a certification in it when he was just 8 years old.
-They can learn so many fun things through coding like how to turn off a device remotely for example!
+The eldest even did a course and gained a certification in it when he was just 8 years old.
+They can learn so many fun things through coding- like how to turn off a device remotely!

 So now… we are learning something new on the computer every few days.
 D isn’t entertaining himself with technology anymore.
 He knows how to make it work for him.
 He is not even 12 years old!

 These are just some of the things that we have tried with our children at home.
-It started with turning my technology craving child who wanted to play games online into a Tech genius who now knows that Computers and Tablets are not for games only.
-His teachers already knew he was good at computer but now his new talents have made him even more popular with his friends and peers.
+It started with turning my technology -craving child who wanted to play games online into a Tech genius who now knows that computers and tablets are not just for playing games.
+His teachers already knew he was good with computers, but now his new talents have made him even more popular with his friends and peers.

-You can use the ideas above to teach your child that computers were created to make life easier.
+You can use the ideas above to teach your child that technology was created to make life easier.
 Teach your child how to make their life better and those of others around them by using it more responsibly.